Frequently Asked Questions

 Do you take special requests?

-Yes, email Vaughn at vonbeads@gmail.com to get a quote.
+Yes, email Vaughn at vonbeads@gmail.com to ask for a quote.